areyde/areyde.github.io/_pages/about.md

 In 2025, I obtained a Bachelor's degree with honors in <b>Philosophy</b> 💭 from [Herzen University](https://en.hspu.org/), focusing on Chinese philosophy.
 I studied
 Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
-I also [helped out as an assistant](https://areyde.com/eastern_studies_and_esotericism/)  in research centers dedicated to Eastern culture, mysticism, and esotericism, as well as helped organize and conduct several scientific conferences. ☯️
+I also [helped out as an assistant](https://areyde.com/eastern_studies_and_esotericism/)  in research centers dedicated to Eastern culture, esotericism, and mysticism.
+In 2022, I moved to the lovely Belgrade, Serbia, and thus finished my education remotely. 🏰

+Since 2025, I am getting a Master's degree in <b>Religious Studies</b> 🛐 from the [Russian Christian Academy for Humanities](https://rhga.ru/?siteLang=en), with a major in mystical and esoteric teachings.
+I am planning to carry out research about esoteric teachings within Russian emigration in Yugoslavia a hundred years ago.
+I also became a member of the [Association for the Study of Esotericism and Mysticism](https://aiem-asem.org/maineng) and still help out with organizing seminars and scientific conferences. 🔮

 <h2 style="margin-top: -5px;">Research 🔬</h2>